 The dire need for acceleration in digital business among organizations has been putting immense pressure on IT teams to enhance time-to-value and delivery speed of applications.
 Demand for custom software solutions from developers bereft of IT has in turn influenced the adoption of cloud native application development.
 Gartner forecasts that low-code application platforms will remain the largest component of low-code development technologies, accounting for nearly 30% shares through 2022.

-Node.js and Java both have their unique pros and cons, when it comes to application development.
+When looking into Node.js vs Java comparison, both have their unique pros and cons, when it comes to application development.
 While Java is elder to Node.js, it is relatively more complicated.
 In this modern business world, it is crucial for organizations to understand the relevance of their end use before choosing the perfect technology for developing applications.

 A Quick Comparison Between Java And Node.js